linrongbin16/fzfx.nvim/REFERENCES.md

 ?> The `grep` result has no column number, e.g. the 3rd column in `rg` result.

-Thus it's implemented with `grep` utilities:
+It's implemented with `grep` utilities:

 - [fzfx.helper.parsers.parse_grep](#parse_grep)